 The Book of Days

 In 1864 Scottish author Robert Chambers published what has become known as The Chambers Book of Days (actually entitled “The Book of Days: A Miscellany of Popular Antiquities in Connection with the Calendar, Including Anecdote, Biography, & History, Curiosities of Literature and Oddities of Human Life and Character”).
-This was a work in two large volumes that listed, for each day of the calendar, the saints connected to that day as well as famous persons being born or dying on that day.
+This was a work in two large volumes that listed, for each day of the calendar, the saints connected to that day as well as famous persons born or dying on that day.
 Some people were then described in more detailed articles to stimulate the interest of the reader.

 John Matthews’s book, published under the title The Way We Were / A Bourne Society Book of Days, is no longer in print but is available here for download in secured PDF format.
 Please click this link to begin the download.

-Articles from Local History Records [all PDF format]
+A Selection of Articles from Local History Records [all PDF format]